-- (a) If electronically stored information produced in discovery is subject to a claim of privilege or of protection as trial-preparation material, the party making the claim may notify any party that received the information of the claim and the basis for the claim. - (b) After being notified of a claim of privilege or of protection under subsection (a), a party shall immediately return, sequester, or destroy the specified information and any copies it has and, subject to subsection (c), may not use or disclose the information until the claim is resolved.
-If the party that received the information disclosed it before being notified, the party shall take reasonable steps to retrieve the information. - (c) A party receiving a notice of claim of privilege or of protection under subsection (a) may present the information to the court under seal for a determination of the claim.
-The party shall preserve the information until the claim is resolved.
+- (a) If electronically stored information produced in discovery is subject to a claim of privilege or of protection as trial-preparation material, the party making the claim may notify any party that received the information of the claim and the basis for the claim. - (b) After being notified of a claim of privilege or of protection under subsection (a), a party shall immediately sequester the specified information and any copies it has and: - 7 (1) return or destroy the information and all copies and not use or disclose the 8 information until the claim is resolved; or - (2) present the information to the court under seal for a determination of the claim and not otherwise use or disclose the information until the claim is resolved. - (c) If a party that received information under subsection (b) disclosed it before being notified, the party shall take reasonable steps to retrieve the information.

-21 Reporter's Notes
+Reporter's Notes